Nonye2K3/chia/FAQ.md

 # How can I contribute?

-You should check out [CONTRIBUTING.md](https://github.com/Chia-Network/chia-blockchain/blob/master/CONTRIBUTING.md) in the repository but the quick answer is to please base your pull requests off the next branch.
-For example, after the beta-1.0 release, the beta-1.1 branch is used for development, etc. The master branch is updated with the latest release only.
+You should check out [CONTRIBUTING.md](https://github.com/Chia-Network/chia-blockchain/blob/master/CONTRIBUTING.md) in the repository but the quick answer is to please base your pull requests off the dev branch.
+The dev branch will only accept rebase merges or squash merges.

 # How do I upgrade and keep my keys and plots?

-With the move from Alpha to Beta you should review these [notes on upgrading](https://github.com/Chia-Network/chia-blockchain/wiki/Upgrading-from-Alpha-to-Beta).
 To update between beta releases, please follow the instructions in [Updating Beta Software](https://github.com/Chia-Network/chia-blockchain/wiki/Updating-beta-software).
 You may want to place your plots directory somewhere that's not the directory that 'config/config.yaml' of the 'chia-blockchain' directory for easier future migrations.
 You can set the path to each file in 'config/plots.yaml' individually or adjust set a 'plot_root' by uncommenting line 18 of 'config.yaml' and specifying the directory there.

-An alternate method is to keep your plots/ directory outside of the chia-blockchain directory and symbolically link to them: `ln -s /Volumes/BigStorage/chia/plots /home/username/plots`
+An alternate method is to keep your plots/ directory outside of the chia-blockchain directory and symbolically link to them: `ln -s /Volumes/BigStorage/chia/plots /home/username/.chia/VERSION/plots`

 # Can I run this on a Raspberry Pi 3 or 4?